A summary of the Tech Valleys Strategic Advisory Group's purpose.

 From time to time officials from Welsh Government, seconded and additional specialist expertise may attend the group to provide advice or comment on progress with other projects.
 They will not become members of the group.

-Appointments are made using a light touch process which takes into account the Nolan Principles with the appointment being made on merit following an open and transparent process.
+Appointments are made using a light touch process which takes into account the Nolan Principles with the appointment being made on merit.

-Appointments will be made on the basis of written applications, CV and interview.
+Appointments will be made on the basis of a statement of interest, CV and interview.

-A chair and vice chair will be appointed.
-Should the chair and vice chair be unavailable, group members will agree a temporary alternative for that meeting.
+A chair will be appointed.
+Should the chair be unavailable, group members will agree a temporary alternative for that meeting.

 Frequency of meetings